 Dog registrations are due every year between 1 July and 31 August.
 Registrations are due within this time regardless of when you initially registered your pet.
+Late fees will apply after 31 August if dog or cat registrations are not renewed.

 You will receive your registration renewal in July each year via email, post or SMS.
 The contact you receive depends on your preferred contact method you noted in your initial registration with DACO.